Balfour Stewart: Career

 In 1859 he was appointed director of Kew Observatory, and there naturally became interested in problems of meteorology and terrestrial magnetism.
-In 1870, the year in which he was very seriously injured in a railway accident, he was elected professor of physics at Owens College, Manchester, and retained that chair until his death, which happened near Drogheda, in Ireland, on 19 December 1887.
+In 1870, the year in which he was very seriously injured in a railway accident, he was elected professor of physics at Owens College, Manchester.

+He was elected to membership of the Manchester Literary and Philosophical Society on 1 November 1870 and was President of the Society 1887–88.
+He retained the physics chair until his death, which happened near Drogheda, in Ireland, on 19 December 1887.

 He was the author of several successful textbooks of science, and also of the article on "Terrestrial Magnetism" in the ninth edition of the Encyclopædia Britannica.
 In conjunction with Professor P. G. Tait he wrote The Unseen Universe, at first published anonymously, which was intended to combat the common notion of the incompatibility of science and religion.

 A devoted churchman, Stewart was prominently identified with the Society for Psychical Research.
 It was in his 1875 review of The Unseen Universe, that William James first put forth his Will to Believe Doctrine.